Can Anemia Affect Your Emotions?

 How anemia affects your personal life

-A lack of iron doesn’t go away when your workday is over and you get home.
-Oftentimes, the situation just feels worse.
+A lack of iron doesn’t just go away when your workday is over.
+Oftentimes, the situation just feels worse at home.

-Cleaning, making dinner, exercising, family get-togethers, classes… It all seems to be against you.
+Cleaning, making dinner, exercising, family get-togethers, classes… it may all seem too much to juggle.

 It gets harder and harder to find enough motivation to get off the couch or out of bed on the weekends, even if the sun is shining outside and you have an interesting day ahead of you.

-If you’re a family member of someone with these symptoms, your first step is to insist that they get a medical exam that can diagnose their condition.
+If you’re a family member of someone with these symptoms, your first step is to insist that they get a medical exam to diagnose their condition.

 Meanwhile, you can help them start with little things that will give them energy: a light walk in the park, a little music, a dessert, fruits and vegetables that are rich in iron…